-Total revenues exceeded expenses by \$980,605, increasing total net position from a deficit of \$49,349,095 to a deficit of \$48,369,030.
-Unrestricted net assets decreased by \$58,281 to a deficit of \$34,557,317 at June 30, 2020.
-The District's net pension liability, including deferred outflows and inflows of resources, increased by \$2,051,005 during the fiscal year.
-In addition, the District's net OPEB liability, including outflows and inflows of resources, decreased by \$685,826 during the fiscal year.
+Total revenues exceeded expenses by \$2,233,542, increasing total net position from a deficit of \$48,220,267, as restated, to a deficit of \$45,986,725.
+Unrestricted net assets increased by \$1,000,663 to a deficit of \$33,556,654 at June 30, 2021.
+The District's net pension liability, including deferred outflows and inflows of resources, increased by \$1,447,497 during the fiscal year.
+In addition, the District's net OPEB liability, including outflows and inflows of resources, decreased by \$1,070,803 during the fiscal year.

 The District's financial position is the product of many factors.
 In past years, the District's budget was offset by one-time revenues or the elimination of programs and personnel to balance its budget.
 As the District continues to decline in enrollment, it has become increasingly difficult to balance budgets.
 However, the District was able to achieve a sizeable operating surplus this year.
-A moderate per-pupil foundation allowance increase, combined with the results of long-term budget cuts contributed to the surplus.
+An increase in federal revenues provided by the CARES funding, combined with the results of long-term budget cuts contributed to the surplus.
 It is important to note that the District anticipates limited increases in per-pupil funding, along with exponential increases to the state pension system in future years.
 The District continues to work with employee groups to reduce future obligations to ensure the viability of the District.